Kongu Nadu: History

-While the region was ruled by tribal chieftains during the early Sangam period, it was ruled by the Cheras between first and fourth centuries CE with the capital at Karuvur.
+The region was ruled by local chieftains during the early Sangam period, who made marriage alliances with the Cheras, which resulted in a migration of significant population from Kongu Nadu to Chera Nadu.
+The region was ruled by the Cheras between 1st and 4th centuries with the capital at Karuvur.
 Chera dominance of the region began with the rule of the Palyanai Sel Kelu Kuttuvan, the son of Uthiyan Cheralathan.
-The region came under the influence of the Pandyas during the reign of Arikesari Maravarman in the seventh century CE.
-Later, the region was ruled by various dynasties such as Rashtrakutas and Western Gangas.
+The medieval Pandyas made incursions into Kongu region in the 7th century, and the region came under the influence of the Pandyas during the reign of Arikesari Maravarman.
+During the period, parts of the region were ruled by other dynasties such as Rashtrakutas and Western Gangas.

-The Kongu Cheras gained influence over the region and were in alliance with the Pandyas.
-The medieval Cholas led by Aditya I, conquered the region in ninth century CE.
-Pandya king Rajasimha II, who was defeated by Parantaka I, is known to have found asylum in the region.
-With Raja Raja I defeating the Cheras and Pandyas, the entire region came under the Chola influence.
-While the region was directly under the control of the Imperial Cholas till 1064 CE, the Kongu Cholas who were probably vassals or viceroys of the Cholas, ruled the region autonomously later starting.
+Later, the Kongu Cheras gained influence over the region and were in alliance with the Pandyas.
+The medieval Cholas led by Aditya I, conquered the region in 9th century.
+Pandya king Maravarman Rajasimha II, who was defeated by Parantaka I, is known to have found asylum in the region.
+With Rajaraja I defeating the Cheras and Pandyas, the entire region came under the Chola influence in the late 10th century.
+While the region was directly under the control of the Imperial Cholas till 1064, the Kongu Cholas who were probably vassals or viceroys of the Cholas, ruled the region autonomously later.
 These rulers bore the title Konattar and adopted Chola titles and surnames.